XavierBerger/RPi-Monitor/docs/source/24_web.rst

         Print 's ' if value > 1 or ' ' if not.

     - **Clock(data.localtime)**
-        This function is a little bit particular and should be written  and should be written exactly as in the upper line.
+        This function is a little bit particular and should be written exactly as in the upper line.
 It will display on screen the current time and will simulate the seconds by incrementing them periodically.

     - **Label(data,formula, text, level)**